 Raffles Sentosa Singapore

-Whilst grande dame Raffles Hotel remains legendary, spring 2025 will see a new Raffles property open on Sentosa Island.
+Whilst grande dame Raffles Hotel remains legendary, 2025 will see a new Raffles property open on Sentosa Island.
 On a clifftop with South China Sea views and direct access to Tanjong Beach’s pastel yellow sands, the country’s first all-villa property will deliver refined escapism with 62 private pool villas decorated in olive shades and wooden latticework, surrounded by gardens.
 Five restaurants will include top-notch Cantonese at Royal China – plus, Raffles’ renowned butlers will be on-hand 24/7 to arrange yacht charters and rounds at Sentosa Golf Club’s championship courses.

-2 Bukit Manis Road, Sentosa, Singapore 099891
+4 Bukit Manis Road, Sentosa, Singapore 099947

 QT Singapore